raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 If the client does not generate the necessary keepalive traffic then after twice this interval the server will forcibly terminate the connection with a TCP RST (or equivalent for other protocols).

-(QUESTION: Both these timers are defined in milliseconds.
-Does this make sense given that currently the minimum values are 10 seconds?)

 In a client-initiated Session Signaling Keepalive message, the idle timeout and keepalive interval contain the client's requested values.